andkirby/commithook/README.md

     - Added an ability to test project files before commit via `commithook test` in GIT directory.
     - Refactored validation commit message.
     - Added an ability to customize the commit message format.
     - Added supporting automatic commit messages made by GitFlow process from SourceTree (it starts with word 'Finish').
+    - Added an ability to validate issue status by white list.
 - v1.8.0 Improved recognizing short commit message format.
 - v1.7.0b JIRA integration.
 Integrated short commit message format.
 Removed blocking by the code validation for multi-line 'if' conditions in PHTML.
 - v1.6.9 Fixed generating paths on install hook files into a project.